 Prefabrication efforts on the project included skids and piping for the boiler and chiller plant that were shop-fabricated and shipped fully assembled to site.
 (Photo courtesy: Rob Johnson)

 When compared to traditional in-field methods and production rates:

-Prefabricated headwalls increased efficiency in med-gas piping production by 70% and in-wall electrical increased rough-in productivity by 20%.
+Prefabricated headwalls increased efficiency in med-gas piping production by 70 percent and in-wall electrical increased rough-in productivity by 20 percent.

-The prefabricated boiler and chiller skids saved 86% of on-site hours.
+The prefabricated boiler and chiller skids saved 86 percent of on-site hours.

 Significant portions of mechanical and plumbing throughout the building were prefabricated in-shop, saving over 10,000 man-hours on-site.

 “We find it rare to have prefabrication measured in such an empirical way as we have done at VCU Health Community Memorial Hospital.
 We believe in this, and with the support of our trade partners, we are proving the efficiency of prefabrication,” said DPR’s Rob Johnson.
 “We are excited to explore and study additional prefabrication strategies on future DPR projects.”

 Back-to-back headwalls enabled one prefab wall to accomodate two patient rooms.
 (Photo courtesy: Rob Johnson)